d4rkc0d3r/d4rkAvatarOptimizer/README.md

 You can also tell the optimizer to ignore certain parts of the model with the "Exclusions" foldout.
 Finally you can try to make a bug report and maybe I'll be able to fix it.
-For that select the material and export it as `.unitypackage`.
+For that export the `d4rkAvatarOptimizer/TrashBin` folder as a unity package like so:
-You can find it in the `d4rkAvatarOptimizer/TrashBin` folder:
 ![Export Material](./ExampleImages/exportMaterial0.png)
-Then in the next dialog select only the material and shader files in the TrashBin folder like so:
+Then in the next dialog uncheck the "Include dependencies" checkbox and click "Export":
 ![Export Material](./ExampleImages/exportMaterial1.png)
 Once you have the `.unitypackage` file, please make a bug report on the [issue tracker](https://github.com/d4rkc0d3r/d4rkAvatarOptimizer/issues).